Guitar Anatomy Including Parts, String Labels, Fret Numbering & More! (Infographics)

 Fret Numbering & Movement

-Frets are numbered from the headstock starting with 1, moving towards the body of the guitar.
+Frets are numbered from the headstock starting with 1, moving towards the body.
 When playing the guitar you can move your hands horizontally or vertically across the fretboard.
 The number ‘0’ or the letter “O” is sometimes used to indicate an open string (one that is not fingered).

 Fretboard Numbering and Movement

 Now that you have your basics down, it’s time to master it.
-With practice and a lot of willingness to get into the nitty-gritty of your guitar, you’ll learn to make your own adjustments, play barre chords, and have the confidence to play and sing along in front of others.
+With practice and a lot of willingness to get into the nitty-gritty, you’ll learn to make your own adjustments, play barre chords, and have the confidence to play and sing along in front of others.

 Now knowing the correct names and terminology, you’ll sound like you know what you’re talking about, too.
 Never again will you call a nut “that thingee.”